Reinforcement Learning for Infinite-Dimensional Systems: Filtrated Reinforcement Learning Architecture for Policy Learning of Parameterized Ensemble Systems

-To solve the minimization problem in \eqref{eq:HJB_update_1}, we expand the objective function into the Taylor series with respect to ($\delta m^{(k)},\delta u$) up to the second-order and then compute the critical point $\delta u^{(k)}$, represented in terms of $DV^*(t,m^{(k)})$ and $D^2V^*(t,m^{(k)})$ as well.
-Therefore, it remains to find $DV^*(t,m^{(k)})$ and $D^2V^*(t,m^{(k)})$.
-To this end, we observe that, after the above Taylor expansion, the equation in \eqref{eq:HJB_update_1} becomes an algebraic second-order polynomial equation in $\delta m^{(k)}$, which is satisfied if all the coefficients are 0.
-This yields
+To solve the minimization problem in \eqref{eq:HJB_update_1}, we expand the objective function into the Taylor series with respect to ($\delta m^{(k)},\delta u$) up to second-order, and then compute the critical point $\delta u^{(k)}$ in terms of $DV^*(t,m^{(k)})$ and $D^2V^*(t,m^{(k)})$.
+Following from this, it remains to find $DV^*(t,m^{(k)})$ and $D^2V^*(t,m^{(k)})$.
+To this end, we observe that, after the aforementioned Taylor expansion, the equation in \eqref{eq:HJB_update_1} becomes an algebraic second-order polynomial equation in $\delta m^{(k)}$, which is satisfied if all the coefficients are 0.
+This yields a systems of three ordinary differential equations, given by,